BlueJayXRStudio/DAGci/README.md

 > *Tested on Apple Silicon with python 3.13.7*

-> Currently working on:
+Fully parallel DAG scheduler implemented here: [`orchestrate_DAG.py`](./Orchestration/orchestrate_DAG.py)

-> - automating version and patch-notes injection.
+Currently working on:
-> - DAG scheduler
+- automating version and patch-notes injection.

-> Documentation for environment setup coming soon.
+Documentation for environment setup coming soon.
 However, this is still a working prototype minus the Android build script on the Unity's side (MacOS server build script is available as a sample template, See [`MacOSServerBuildCommand.cs`](./SampleEditorBuildScripts/MacOSServerBuildCommand.cs)).

-## Design philosophies:
+## Design Philosophies:

 1. A shell script should have a single responsibility.
 Whether it’s testing, building, or any other task, a shell script should only do that one thing.
 2. A Python script will serve one of two purposes: